yunussukrugulten/yunussukrugulten/README.md

 - 🔭 Completed Projects [OOP-CounterStrike-GO](https://github.com/yunussukrugulten/OOP-CounterStrike-GO)
 - 🔭 Completed Projects [Northwind-Query-TSQL](https://github.com/yunussukrugulten/Northwind-Query-TSQL)

-- 💬 Ask me about **I wanted to pursue my career in software development so I firstly started with Web Design, Server, and Coding.
+- 💬 Ask me about; **I wanted to pursue my career in software development so I firstly started with Web Design, Server, and Coding.
 I have been improving myself by the help of some online courses about my interest areas.
 **
 I received training in BilgeAdam Boost Software Program to have a more solid and strong background in software development.
 My training included software languages such as C#, .NET, OOP, ASP.NET MVC, T-SQL, MS SQL Server, PostgreSQL, LINQ, Entity Framework, ADO.NET, HTML, CSS, JavaScript, Bootstrap, and JQuery.
 It was a very comprehensive training that was supported entirely by the above listed software languages.
 **